OCLC-Developer-Network/oclc-auth-php/docs/example.rst

 ============================================

 All of these examples assume the library has been installed via Composer and have the require statement based on that.
-The require statements for the alternative installation methods are all present by commented out
+The require statements for the alternative installation methods are all present but commented out

 Example: Read bib from WorldCat Metadata API
 ============================================